 Do People Really Lie?

 Yes, people lie, including professionals who have held responsible and noteworthy positions.
 To be fair, it’s often not a case of outright deception.
-It can be an issue of giving in to a rather common instinct to present one’s self in the best possible way.
-That could, however, translate into a potential business partner not mentioning something negative that you would really like to know about.
+It can be a rather common instinct to present one’s self in the best possible way.
+That could, however, translate into a potential business partner not mentioning something you would really like to know about.

 Your business is of great importance to you.
 You want to nurture it as best as you can so that it grows strong — and profitable.
 It’s in your best interests to perform all the due diligence you can up front, and you should be sure that nothing is left out of your considerations that could possibly show up and haunt you later.
 Vetting business partners is how you can be certain that you’re doing all you can to prevent unforeseen negative issues from cropping up.

-One of the reasons entrepreneurs find it advantageous to partner up is because it’s a way to increase the amount of available capital that can be invested into business growth.
+One reason entrepreneurs find partnerships advantageous is to increase the amount of available capital to invest into business growth.
 With this in mind, it helps to know whether your proposed partner will be able to actually ante up when the time comes.
 A background check can reveal any negative financial circumstances that might prevent your partner from coming through.
 Poor credit, a bankruptcy or a pending lawsuit can render your partner ineffective as a contributor to investment capital when circumstances demand additional cash flow.

 Are There Any Ethical Issues?